stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/fastqc-analysis/README.md

 ### Run module on an interactive session on HPC

-To run the script in this module from the command line sequentially, use:
+To run the script on an interactive session on HPC, please run the following command from an interactive compute node:

 ```
 bash run-fastqc-analysis.sh